What age is considered a toddler?

 - Draw a line on paper and say over 200 words

-- Use two or three sentences in discussion
+- Use two or three sentences in a discussion

 - State their first name and age

-- Engage in more advanced play: They will play in a sequence now.
+- Engage in more advanced play.
 For example, they could feed their doll, then rock them and put them to bed.

 - Play with peers